 The farm was originally established by the Webber family in 2004 and is situated on the Alstonville Plateau in the Byron Bay hinterland.

 We are continuing the legacy which they established, reflecting our African heritage through the name Kahawa, meaning coffee, from the Swahili language of eastern Africa.
 The K7 variety of Coffea arabica, which originated in Kenya, remains the variety grown in the plantation.

 We take pride in managing the entire process of our coffee production, from tending the trees to packaging the beans for distribution, with onsite processing equipment and a roastery.

 Our single origin products can be found in selected retail outlets and our online store.

 Our farm is the base for everything we do at Kahawa Estate.
-We tend the trees year-round, monitor the maturing cherries, we harvest then process the crop and store the harvested beans in our climate-controlled facilities before roasting.
+We tend the trees year-round, monitoring the maturing cherries for harvest then processing the crop.
+The harvested beans are stored in our climate-controlled facilities before roasting.

-We follow sustainable farming principles and aim to maximise organic matter and minimise artificial fertilisers.
-The red volcanic soils are fertile and well-drained, and being in the sub-tropics we have a reliable abundance of rain.
+We follow sustainable farming principles aiming to maximise organic matter and minimise artificial fertilisers.
+The red volcanic soils are fertile and well-drained and the sub-tropical location provides a reliable abundance of rain.

 We are also fortunate to be free of the pests and fungal diseases that affect coffee crops in many tropical regions of the world.
 As a result, our single-origin coffee is pesticide-free.

 As the new owners of Kahawa Estate, we are privileged to have the opportunity to return to the farming industry and to be part of a regional community.